Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-tricksy-kittens/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="purple" %}}

-Each player receives **9 random cards**.
-Place them in a faceup stack before you: your **life deck**.

-Shuffle the remaining cards and deal fairly until empty.
-These are your (secret) **hand cards**.

-Finally, pick anyone to be the Kittykeeper.
+Include 1 suit (all cards 1-9 of one color) per player.
+Pick anyone to be the Kittykeeper ( = start player).
+That's it!

 {{% remark %}}
 Material can be downloaded from [the website](https://pandaqi.com/nine-lives-tricksy-kittens).